BANISHING BODY ACNE

 Take a deep dive into your hair care products

-Pore congestion caused by hair care products is the number one cause of body acne among my clients.
-A lot of shampoos, conditioners, and styling products contain ingredients that are meant to be great for hair but often are not skin-friendly.
-You wash and style and these products get transferred down your neck, shoulders, back, and beyond and elements can get trapped in your pores.
-In this case, all you need to do is switch out a product or two.
-But how do you know what's causing the problem so you can avoid buying another product that's going to start they cycle all over again?
+Pore congestion caused by hair care products is one of the most common causes of body acne among my clients.
+Many shampoos, conditioners, and styling products contain ingredients that work wonders for your hair but aren't always skin-friendly.
+As you wash and style, these products can transfer to your neck, shoulders, back, and beyond, where they can get trapped in your pores, leading to breakouts.
+In many cases, a simple product switch is all it takes to see improvement.
+But how do you figure out which product is the culprit, so you don’t end up in the same cycle?

 Check your products for these top offenders: